mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 - Challenging Problem - the focus of the project should be a relatable problem statement
 - Sustained Inquiry - adequate time must be allocated and the ability the come back to projects to revise them is important
+- Student Voice and Choice - giving students choice over the contents of their project increases their engagement and participation in open discussions about project direction builds student autonomy
 - Authenticity -  Real life Relevance helps get student engagement and buy in
 - Reflection -
 - Public Project -